matheusfrancisco/playground.drafts/README.md

 # My Roadmap to self improvement

-This is my roadmap to self improvement, I will  improve these topics more next year.
+This is my roadmap to self improvement, I will  improve these topics.

-I will try to document all in my blog [matheusfrancisco](matheusfranciso.com.br).
+I will try to document all in my blog [matheusfrancisco](matheusfranciso.com.br) and youtube [channel](https://www.youtube.com/channel/UCF2kYwHZ8oaMLetO5icB38g?view_as=subscriber)

 ## Subjects